markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 * What method should we use to randomize the fight order?
 * How do we save our high score in the browser storage?

-Not sure what browser storage is?
+> **Pause:** Not sure what browser storage is?
 Time to use our Google skills and see what we can find.
+>
-In our search results we find the link to [Web Storage API from MDN.](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) This appears to be the answer we were looking for.
-We will be using `localStorage` to save our high score.
+> **Answer:** In our search results we find the link to [Web Storage API from MDN.](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) We will be using the `localStorage` property of the `window` object to save our high score.

-Let's pseudocode our answer to these questions then proceed with the build process section of this lesson.
+The answers to these questions will be an important first step in leading our  build process section of this lesson and help create our Github Issues.

 * If a blank or null value is received for a player name repeat `prompt()` until acceptable answer is received.
 * Extend this condition to our fight/skip prompt as well to handle blank or null responses.
 * Change the response to a lower case before checking in the conditional statement.
 * Use conditional statements that execute statements based on the responses' numeric values in the `shop()` function.
 * Randomize the fight order using the `Math` object's `random()` method.
-* Save our high score using the Web Storage API `localStorage`.
+* Save our high score using the Web Storage API and `localStorage`.

 ## Create a GitHub issue for each bug and feature
 In this step we will be creating our Github Issues for each bug and feature to reinforce our iterative development process.
 This will allow us to merge each improvement with the master branch as soon they are completed before we hit our deadline.

 Let's create a Github issue for each of the following:
-* Blank and null response handling
+* Bug - Blank/null response handling for the player name prompt
-* Mixed case response handling
+* Bug - Mixed case response and blank/null handling for the fight or skip prompt
-* Integer responses in `shop()` function
+* Bug - Integer responses and blank/null handling in `shop()` function
-* Randomize fight order
+* Feature - Randomize fight order in the `fight()` function
-* Save high score
+* Feature - Save high score using `localStorage`

-Creating a bug Github issue should look something like the following:
+Here is an example of how to create a bug Github issue:
-![Screenshot of Github Issue](./assets/lesson-5/400-github-issue-response.png) Please finish the rest of the Github issues for this lesson.
+![Screenshot of Github Issue](./assets/lesson-5/400-github-issue-response.png)

+Please finish the rest of the Github issues for this lesson.

 Now that we have our Github Issues completed, let's see how many we can get done before our deadline.